enso-org/enso/doc/types/design/types.md

 > - Reformulate this in terms of row polymorphism.
 We really want to avoid a
 >   _real_ subtyping relationship as it doesn't play at all well with global
 >   inference.
+> - To that end, it is an open question as to whether we can have type unions
+>   without subtyping.
+Conventionally we wouldn't be able to, but with our
+>   theory we may.

 #### Unsafe Typeset Field Mutation
 For performance it is sometimes necessary to have the ability to _directly_